 To correct protruding ears, Dr Carmen uses surgical techniques which improve the antihelical fold (inside the rim of the ear) and reduce the enlarged conchal cartilage (the largest and deepest concavity of the external ear).
 Incisions for ear surgery are generally made on the back surface of the ear, but if the technique chosen requires an incision on the front of the ear, it will be made in the fold.

 Internal, non-removable sutures are applied to shape and secure the ear cartilage in place, and the incision will then be closed using external stitches.

 The incision technique chosen is tailored to each individual surgery, taking care to not distort other structures, and ensure a natural appearance.

-At your initial consultation, you will be given a detailed quote for your chosen procedure.
-This will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fees.
+After your initial consultation, you will be given a detailed quote.
+This will include the Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fees.